Before upgrading my PC to Windows 10, I’d like to make a backup of my Outlook pst-file.

 Accessing the list of data files without opening Outlook via the Mail applet.

 Multiple Mail Profiles

-When you have multiple mail profile configured for Outlook, you don’t necessarily need to restart Outlook in each mail profile to look up the locations for your pst-files.
+When you have multiple Mail Profiles configured for Outlook, you don’t necessarily need to restart Outlook in each Mail Profile to look up the locations for your pst-files.

-Instead, open the Mail applet from the Control Panel just as indicated above and click on the Show Profiles… button, select a mail profile and then on the Properties to get to see the Data Files button for that mail profile just as explained above.
+Instead, open the Mail applet from the Control Panel just as indicated above and click on the Show Profiles… button, select a Mail Profile and then click on the Properties button to get to see the Data Files button for that Mail Profile just as explained above.

 Don’t forget the pst-files of any other mail profile you might have.

 Checking the default locations in addition to the above methods is always recommended as there might be some disconnected pst-files which you might have forgotten about but still like to keep anyway.

 If you are still on Windows XP or previous, check the following locations:

 C:\Documents and Settings\%username%\Local Settings\Application Data\Microsoft\Outlook\

 Up until Outlook 2010, pst-files were also used by IMAP accounts to cache and sync the mail folders with the IMAP mail servers.
 When this pst-file is lost, Outlook will rebuild it (by redownloading the emails) the next time that you start Outlook or configure the account on a new machine.